|Guide||♦||6 Triplogs||Active Topic|

-I’ve been hiking to Finger Rock Guard for several years now and each time peered over at the pinnacle that is Finger Rock with some fear (and some tightening of my lower stomach), and wondered what it would be like to actually climb it.
+I’ve been hiking to Finger Rock Guard for several years now and each time peered over at the pinnacle that is Finger Rock with some fear (and some tightening of my lower stomach) and wondered what it would be like to climb it.
 For the first few trips, looking was enough.
-That lasted till a couple of years ago when a climber friend moved here from Colorado and got my hiking buddy and I interested in technical climbing.
-Then, each trip to the Guard, we would talk about how to get the gear up that long approach to the base, i.e., mules, unsuspecting (and younger/stronger) hiking friends, stashing equipment, etc. Each time, we would retreat down Finger Rock Trail, content with just reaching the Guard and making it back safely, a great achievement at this stage of our lives.
+That lasted till a couple of years ago when a climber friend moved here from Colorado and got my hiking buddy and me interested in technical climbing.
+Then, on each trip to the Guard, we would talk about how to get the gear up that long approach to the base, i.e., mules, unsuspecting (and younger/stronger) hiking friends, stashing equipment, etc. Each time, we would retreat down Finger Rock Trail, content with just reaching the Guard and making it back safely, a great achievement at this stage of our lives.

 To get There

-To get to the Finger Rock area, one hikes up the Finger Rock Trail # 42 about 2.5 miles to a 90 degree right hand turn and drops 200 feet into the canyon.
+To get to the Finger Rock area, one hikes up the Finger Rock Trail # 42 about 2.5 miles to a 90-degree right-hand turn and drops 200 feet into the canyon.
 From the departure point, the sometimes faint trail is not shown on any hiking maps.
-From the bottom of the canyon, one heads up to the saddle on the northeast side of the Guard and turns sharply left and scrambles up the class 3 slope, fraught with huge boulders, cacti, and bushes, to a poorly marked junction.
-Here, hikers going to the Guard take the left route up the rock chute and climbers going to the base of the Finger take the right route, descending initially and keeping left along the cliff face till reaching the west saddle between the Finger and Prominent Point.
+From the bottom of the canyon, one heads up to the saddle on the northeast side of the Guard and turns sharply left, and scrambles up the class 3 slope, fraught with huge boulders, cacti, and bushes, to a poorly marked junction.
+Here, hikers going to the Guard take the left route up the rock chute, and climbers going to the base of the Finger take the right route, descending initially and keeping left along the cliff face till reaching the west saddle between the Finger and Prominent Point.
 This is where the 80+ feet technical climb begins.